| The main sight on the island of Møn is Møn's Klint,

 Faeroes.

-- Or the sign was born on the Faeroes and then traveled to Denmark as well as to Iceland.
+- The sign was born on the Faeroes and then traveled to Denmark as well as to Iceland.